-If this sounds like the sort of thing you’d happily spend a weekend doing, head on over the Foote’s Instructables post for the full guide in more detail.
+If building a PiSwitch sounds like the sort of thing you’d happily spend a weekend doing, head on over the Foote’s Instructables post for the full guide in more detail.

 Of course, you could always just buy a Switch instead.
 Just sayin’…

-License: The text of "Weekend Project: 3D Print Your Own RetroPie Nintendo Switch" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "[Project] 3D Print Your Own RetroPie Nintendo Switch" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.